ItalyPaleAle/WithBlueInk/content/post/2018-11-14-distributed-web-host-your-website-with-ipfs-clusters-cloudflare-and-devops.md

 authorTwitter: "@ItalyPaleAle"
 ---

-> *February 19, 2019: This post has been updated for ipfs-cluster 0.9*
+> *March 13, 2019: This post has been updated for ipfs-cluster 0.10*

 IPFS (or, the _InterPlanetary File System_) is a peer-to-peer network designed to distribute content in a decentralized way.
 At present time, it appears to me that IPFS is one of the (very few) technologies that are part of the Distributed Web—or "Web 3.0"—to have reached a stage where they’re mature and user-friendly enough to be adopted by broader audiences.